 Similarly, workers’ compensation benefits are not available for independent contractors.
 Independent contractors have greater control over how they complete the job tasks assigned to them.
 Determining whether a worker is an independent contractor or an employee is also a fact-specific inquiry that requires careful consideration of his or her individual employment circumstances.
 Fortunately, a Haddonfield attorney could help an injured employee file a workers’ compensation claim to obtain the benefits he or she needs to recover.

-Process of a Workers’ Comp Claim in Haddonfield
+What is the Process of a Workers’ Comp Claim?

 Once a workplace accident occurs, an injured employee should report it to his or her boss as soon as possible.
 While verbal notice of an injury will usually suffice, it is best to provide written notification so there is a record of the worker’s damages.